zachary-d-r/scraper/README.md

 ### The last page
 ![Alt text](img/Page2.png?raw=true "Page-2")
-Here, paste the path you want to save the doc to including the doc name, for example: ```c:/path/to/doc/docname.docx```.
+Here, paste the path you want to save the doc to including the doc name, for example: ```c:/path/to/doc/docname.docx``` (Remember to use '/' instead of '\').
 Then click "Save File" and you're done!
 The site will reload and you can close the page and stop the flask server.

 ## Issues